codahale/veil/docs/src/design/mres.md

 advantage against any individual recipient.
 The elements available for them to analyze and manipulate are the encrypted headers, the random padding, the message ciphertext, and the signature.

-Each recipient's header is an IND-CCA2-secure ciphertext, so an attacker can gain no advantage there.
+Each recipient's header is an IND-CCA2-secure [`veil.sres`](sres.md) ciphertext, so an attacker can gain no advantage there.
 Further, the attacker cannot modify the copy of the DEK, the ephemeral public key, or the header length each recipient receives.

 The encrypted headers and/or padding for other recipients are not IND-CCA2-secure for all recipients, so the attacker may modify those without producing invalid headers.
 Similarly, the encrypted message is only IND-CPA-secure.
 Any attacker attempting to modify any of those, however, will have to forge a valid signature for the overall message to be valid.
-As `veil.schnorr` is SUF-CMA-secure, this is not possible.
+As [`veil.schnorr`](schnorr.md) is SUF-CMA-secure, this is not possible.

 ## Multi-Recipient Authenticity

 Similarly, an attacker engaged in parallel CMA games with recipients has negligible advantage in forging messages.
-The `veil.schnorr` signature covers the entirety of the ciphertext.
+The [`veil.schnorr`](schnorr.md) signature covers the entirety of the ciphertext.

-The standard KEM/DEM hybrid construction (i.e. Construction 12.20 from Modern Cryptography 3e)
+The standard KEM/DEM hybrid construction (i.e. Construction 12.20 from _Modern Cryptography 3e_) provides strong
-provides strong confidentiality (per Theorem 12.14), but no authenticity.
+confidentiality (per Theorem 12.14), but no authenticity.
 A compromised recipient can replace the DEM component of the ciphertext with an arbitrary message encrypted with the same DEK.
 Even if the KEM provides strong authenticity against insider attacks, the KEM/DEM construction does not.
 [Alwen et al.][hpke] detail this attack against the proposed HPKE standard.

 In the single-recipient setting, the practical advantages of this attack are limited: the attacker can forge messages which appear to be from a sender but are only decryptable by the attacker.
 In the multi-recipient setting, however, the